raendev/guide/src/counter/first_steps.md

 Lastly, `pub` is short for `public`, meaning that the item is visible outside of the file[^note].

-[^note]: Technically it's a module, but that's not important right now.
+[^note]: Technically it's a [namespace](https://doc.rust-lang.org/reference/visibility-and-privacy.html), but that's not important right now.